 Content Map Terms

 Jeremy grew up being active and involved in sports.
-But he never gave healthy eating too much thought until he found himself gaining weight several years after college.
+But he never gave healthy eating too much thought until he found himself gaining weight several years after university.

 In November 2006, Jeremy hit a turning point when he found that he was too out of shape to play in a company football game.
 He decided to change his eating habits.